Aquaculture public register

 Go to the aquaculture public register.

-- registration ID
+- registration number

 - registration type

-- ownership information
+- lessee/licensee information

-- size of site
+- area of site in hectares

 - date granted

-- current expiry date
+- expiry date

 - registration status